celestiaorg/docs/how-to-guides/blobstreamx.md

 Then, check the [deployment](https://github.com/succinctlabs/blobstreamx/blob/main/README.md#blobstreamx-contract-overview) documentation for how to deploy the contract.

 Then, you will need to run a relayer, which will generate the proofs and relay them to your deployed Blobstream X contract.
 Check the [local proving documentation](./blobstream-x-requesting-data-commitment-ranges.md#local-proving) for more information.

+## Community implementations

+Learn more about the community [implementation of Blobstream proofs by CryptoKass](https://github.com/CryptoKass/blobstreamx-example).